codekiddy2/Visual-Studio-gtkmm/readme/troubleshooting.md

 	* LTCG flag must be turned off
 	* LTCG link status should be turned off as well

+**The command "some command" exited with code "some code"**
+	* check if custom build step or build event begins with " set path=$(BIN_DIR);%path%" "
+	* check if command contains valid paths
+	* check for typos in command line

 **My problem is not listed here**